AndrDm/blog/content/kb/numa/numa.md

 sum 33554432
 ```

-Now  as you can see, accessing «wrong» node is not prohibited, but caused penalties.
+Now, as you can see, accessing the «wrong» node is not prohibited, but it cause performance penalties.